 With the groundhog seeing his shadow, winter seems to drone on, so why not add some Wacky fun to March with a little Dr. Seuss.
-With his birthday March 2nd, celebrate this month with fun, wacky words and silly stories with these great ideas:

 Make Green Eggs